Kids in Costa Rica Featured

 Playa Espadilla

 We spent three sunsets and one day at Playa Espadilla beach because for one, it is stunning, and two, the north end is so easy to park close and unload tiny humans and their multitude of supplies.
+This was one of the most relaxing places we visited with kids in Costa Rica.

 During the day, we paid $10USD for a full day’s use of two chairs, an umbrella, and a boogieboard.
 There are countless vendors on the beach offering rentals from chairs, to kids toys, and most offer adventure activities as well.
 There is jet skiing, parasailing. surf lessons, and horseback riding to name a few.